CooRecorder basics

 I do have this registration problem for two of my own interests: Bee-keeping and Dendrochronological analysis.

 Breeding for better bees.
 For bee keeping it is a matter of measuring characteristic data from bee wings.
-This data may tell if the wings come from bees of a pure breed or from a mixed up breed or from some special breed.
+This data may tell if the wings came from bees of a pure breed or from a mixed up breed or from some special breed.
 Mixed up bees are often angry.
-A bee keeper tries to avoid angry bees, because they annoy his neighbours and he gets stung by them.
+A bee keeper tries to avoid having angry bees, because they annoy his neighbours and he gets stung by them.
 Identifying a breed is also a matter of breeding for a lot of other qualities than just non-aggressiveness.

-Dating old houses and other constructions of tree.
+Dating old houses and other constructions of wood.
 For dendrochronological data it is a matter of measuring the width of tree rings.
 A long sequence of such widths from a tree sample can be used to find out which year the tree was cut.
 I.e. to find out when an old house was probably built.

 Working procedure when using CooRecorder